vectorgrp/sil-kit/Demos/README.md

 * **Note:**
-  By default, the demo build system assumes that it resides next to a binary release of the SILKIT in a directory 'SilKit' which contains a properly exported build of the SILKIT.
+  By default, the demo build system assumes that it resides next to a binary release of the SIL Kit in a directory 'SilKit' which contains a properly exported build of the SIL Kit.
 You can override this by providing your own SilKit::SilKit target in cmake.

 * **Windows: VisualStudio 2015 and VisualStudio 2017**